ecological landscape design

 Stage 6 (optional) - mentoring and 1:1 training

-If this way of working resonates with you, you are warmly invited to make contact.
-An initial conversation offers space to explore your landscape, your hopes for it, and whether working together feels like the right next step.
+You are welcome to contact me for a chat to explore this more.
+I offer a free of charge initial conversation to explore your landscape, your hopes for it, and whether working together feels like the right next step.

 Footprints in the sand on a beach with calm water, cliffs on either side, and a sunset sky with clouds.